iyzico/iyzipay-prestashop/README.md

 # Installation
 ---------------
-* Click “clone or download” and create paywithiyzico.zip file for paywithiyzico folder then install with PrestaShop Module installation page
+* Click “clone or download” and install iyzicocheckoutform folder with Filezilla.

 * <a href="https://dev.iyzipay.com/tr/acik-kaynak/prestashop">Detailed Info</a>